 Most cases of fifth disease are mild.
-They go away without treatment.
-You can treat fever and flu symptoms in your child with acetaminophen (Tylenol).
+It usually goes away without treatment.
+You can treat fever and flu symptoms in your child with acetaminophen (brand name: Tylenol).

 Adults who have joint pain or swelling may need to rest and restrict activity.
-They may want to take medicines like Tylenol or ibuprofen (Advil or Motrin) for the pain.
+They may want to take medicines like acetaminophen (brand name: Tylenol) or ibuprofen (brand names: Advil or Motrin) for the pain.

 Living with fifth disease

-Most children and adults who get fifth disease experience only mild illness.
-They recover completely and have no complications.
+Most children and adults who get fifth disease recover completely and have no complications.
 But fifth disease can cause problems in certain cases:

 - Chronic anemia.
 People with sickle-cell disease or other types of chronic anemia could have problems if they get fifth disease.
 They could develop severe anemia that requires blood transfusions.